oszi/ansible-collections/_scripts/README.md

 Initialize git hooks and git submodules after cloning.

 * [git-pre-commit.sh](git-pre-commit.sh)
-Pre-commit hook to protect sensitive files and run ansible-lint.
+Pre-commit hook to protect sensitive files and to run ansible-lint.

 * [git-reset.sh](git-reset.sh)
-Verify and reset the repository to a remote branch (master by default).
+Verify and reset the repository to a remote branch - master by default.